amilz/proof-of-x/README.md

 - It extracts the `tokenTransfer` array from the body, and verifies that the tokens burned is greater than the `MIN_BURN` constant.
 - If the amount of tokens burned is greater than the `MIN_BURN` constant, we send a call to CrossMint to mint an NFT to the burner or `pyro`.

+### Potential Limitations

+At present (Jan 21, 2023):
+- Webhooks:
+    - BURN Feed does not include inner tx Burns (e.g., burns associated with a Candy Machine mint)
+    - BURN Feed does not include BurnChecked tx's
+- Vercel:
+    - Base plan is limited to 10s executions (which is only enough time to send a CM request)
+    - Pro plan is limited to 60s which is sufficient MOST of the time but I have seen some executions time out
+    - Future phases will have to explore alternatives

 ## Getting Started

 ```sh